Wives of Muhammad: Mariyah bint Shamoon al-Qibtiya

 Maria al-Qibtiyya was one of several slaves whom the Governor of Egypt sent as a present to Muhammad.
 He kept her as a concubine despite the objections of his official wives.
-It is mentioned in all earliest biography of Prophet Muhammad that Mariyah is a slave girl or concubine.
+It is said in early biographies of Muhammad that Mariyah is a slave girl or concubine.
 Mariyah bore Muhammad a son, Ibrahim who later died at 18 months.

 Maymuna binti al-Harith

 As part of the treaty of Hudaybiyah, Muhammad visited Mecca for the pilgrimage.
 There Maymuna bint al-Harith proposed marriage to him.
 Muhammad accepted, and thus married Maymuna, the sister-in-law of Abbas, a longtime ally of his.
-By marrying her, Muhammad also established kinship ties with the banu Makhzum, his previous opponents.
+By marrying her, Muhammad also established kinship ties with the Banu Makhzum, his previous opponents.
 As the Meccans did not allow him to stay any longer, Muhammad left the city, taking Maymuna with him.
 Her original name was "Barra" but he called her "Maymuna", meaning the blessed, as his marriage to her had also marked the first time in seven years when he could enter his hometown Mecca.

 Muhammad's widows

-According to the Qur'an, God forbade anyone to marry the wives of Muhammad, because of their respect and honour, after he died.
+According to the Qur'an, God forbade anyone to marry the wives of Muhammad because of their respect and honour after he died.

-Nor is it right for you that ye should annoy Allah's Messenger, or that ye should marry his wives after him at any time.

 The extent of Muhammad's property at the time of his death is unclear.
 Although Qur'an [2.180] clearly addresses issues of inheritance, Abu Bakr, the new leader of the Muslim ummah, refused to divide Muhammad's property among his widows and heirs, saying that he had heard Muhammad say:

 Muhammad's widow Hafsa played a role in the collection of the first Qur'anic manuscript.
 After Abu Bakr had collected the copy, he gave it to Hafsa, who preserved it until Uthman took it, copied it and distributed it in Muslim lands.

 Some of Muhammad's widows were active politically in the Islamic state after Muhammad's death.
 Safiyya, for example, aided the Caliph Uthman during his siege.
 During the first fitna, some wives also took sides.
-Umm Salama, for example, sided with Ali, and sent her son Umar for help.
-The last of Muhammad's wives, Umm Salama lived to hear about the tragedy of Karbala in 680, dying the same year.
-The grave of the wives of Muhammed is located at al-Baqīʿ Cemetery, Medina.
+Umm Salama, for example, sided with Ali and sent her son Umar for help.
+The last of Muhammad's wives, Umm Salama, lived to hear about the tragedy of Karbala in 680, dying the same year.
+The grave of the wives of Muhammed is located at Al-Baqi Cemetery, Medina.